Latin American presidents love Twitter - maybe too much

 The following night, she started writing about "the human condition," before seemingly remembering that, even on Twitter, there are limits.

 "Pardon me," she tweeted.
-"I started thinking, and since I can't speak (because my voice is gone), I'm channelling it through here."
+"I started thinking, and since I can't speak (because my voice is gone), I'm channeling it through here."

 "In the end, it's healthy and absolutely inoffensive."